Squidez/spotify_top_50_2021/README.md

 The main objective was to generate a data visualisation using the D3.js Library.

 This project focuses on Spotify's most streamed titles of 2021.
 It tries to show the realtion between several properties Spotify gives each song and to see if they are correlated.
-It also allows the user to compare the songs and their properties.
+It also allows the users to compare the songs and their properties.

 The website consist of three different visualisation:
-1. An interactive radar chart where the user chooses the songs he want's to compare.
+1. An interactive radar chart, showing the amount of each propertie, where the user chooses the songs he want's to compare.
 ![The radar chart](https://github.com/Squidez/spotify_top_50_2021/blob/main/Readme%20Img/radar_chart.PNG)

 2. A scatter plot, showing every song according to two chosen properties.